wp-plugins/polylang/readme.txt

 * Fix: error 404 on category links when setting the language by content (introduced in 1.4.1)
 * Fix: PHP notices in frontend-nav-menu.php with Artisteer themes
 * Fix: decrease the memory usage of untranslated posts list
+* Fix: home page not correctly redirected to canonical when using page on front and page name is kept in url

 = 1.4.1 (2014-02-16) =